Knowledge workers make a living by dealing purely with ideas and information.

 This can lead to forms of genteel exploitation: few knowledge workers get paid overtime yet most are expected to voluntarily work for more than the basic 40 hours a week.

 Knowledge workers are more mobile than industrial workers.
 They can take their expertise elsewhere at the drop of a hat.
 This happens all the time.

 An employer who abuses knowledge workers’ professionalism will see their most important assets walk out of the door.
 This applies as much today as it did when there were more jobs around.

 Few governments have come to terms with the implications of having a highly mobile, highly educated, knowledge workforce.
 Just as knowledge workers can quickly find a new employer if necessary, most can move freely between countries.
 Any nation that doesn’t look after knowledge workers can expect – over the long-term – to lose them.

 This applies in New Zealand, which operates a progressive income tax system that, at times, appears deliberately designed to alienate knowledge workers.
 To understand this, compared the marginal and absolute rates of income tax paid by most New Zealand knowledge workers, they are noticeably higher than in most competing nations.

-When I wrote the first draft of this post (it originally appeared in a different format in 2001) the same could be said of Australia.
+When I wrote the first draft of this post you could say the same about Australia.
 Since then Australia has moved to correct its tax system and is attracting 40,000 New Zealanders each year, most of those emigrants could be classed as knowledge workers.

 In the 1960s there was a lot of talk about a ‘brain drain‘.
 If anything the flow of knowledge workers migrating to more benign economies is accelerating.